This recipe can easily be scaled up to serve more people.

 - 1 shallot, peeled and sliced

-- 2 Tbsp almond slivers, toasted
+- 2 tablespoons almond slivers, toasted

 - Salt and freshly ground pepper

-1 The beets take the longest to cook so start them first.
-Either boil them in water in a small saucepan for 45 minutes, or roast them in the oven at 350°F for an hour fifteen minutes or until done.
+1 Boil or roast the beets: The beets take the longest to cook so start them first.
+Either boil them in water in a small saucepan for 45 minutes (or how ever long it takes to get them tender), or wrap them in foil and roast them in the oven at 350°F for an hour fifteen minutes or until done.